 4Paws for Ability has now teamed up with local universities to bring on-campus foster programs to their schools.
 Students foster our service dog puppies for a semester; bringing them to class, activities, meetings, shopping, events, and basically everywhere they go!
-What a wonderful learning experience for the puppies we have in training.
+We typically have about 60 dogs in foster at the various universities each semester, with a smaller program during the summer.
+The college students often participate in 4 Paws fundraising as well as fostering.
+What a wonderful learning experience for the puppies we have in training!

 - University of Kentucky